oriotie21/gwangjin-ninja/README.md

 2. elastic - Collecting and saving logs (Filebeat, Logstash, Elasticsearch)
 3. web - Visualizing log data (Nodejs, Vuejs)

-If you want to use each module, then clone from each module. ex.
+If you want to use each module, clone each branch. ex.
 ```
 git clone -b <branchname> https://github.com/oriotie21/gwangjin-ninja.git